11. Diplomas and Certificates

 - 1/2 credit in civics

-Plus one credit from each of the following groups:
+- Three (3) additional credits, consisting of one credit from each of the following three groups:

 - Group 1: one additional credit in English (including the Ontario Secondary School Literacy Course), French as a second language, classical languages, international languages, Native languages, Canadian and world studies, Native studies, social sciences and humanities, guidance and career education, cooperative education